-Whiplash ANAM-VNG Testing Sorts Out Concussions after an MVA your headache and job related difficulties?
-An early diagnosis using a VNG which tests your brainstem and visual tracking system.
+Whiplash ANAM-VNG Testing Sorts Out Concussions after an MVA (Motor Vehicle Accident).
+An early diagnosis using a VNG tests your brainstem and visual tracking system.
 The ANAM testing evaluates reaction time, processing, and mood.

-Brain and Brainstem injuries remain a big problem.
-These can occur especially if your air bag has deployed.
-You may also have sustained a brainstem injury.
-This is part of your deep old brain system that controls balance.
+Brain and Brainstem injuries remain a big problem and can occur especially if your air bag has deployed.
+This is part of the brain that controls balance.

 Job performance after an MVA May Fall

 If you are having trouble concentrating or remembering, seek help.
-Your family MD can refer to a neuropsychologist or to After Accident Care (502 584 5852).
-We use state of the art Whiplash ANAM-VNG Testing Sorts Out Concussions identify whiplash brain injury.
+Your family MD can refer you to a neuropsychologist or to After Accident Care (502 584 5852).
+We use state of the art Whiplash ANAM-VNG Testing to sort out concussions and identify whiplash brain injury.
 We have counseling for you and your family.
-We offer help with you balance and dizziness with comprehensive physical therapy and appropriate medical intervention.
+We offer help with your balance difficulties and dizziness with comprehensive physical therapy and appropriate medical intervention.

 Persisting Symptoms of Whiplash Brain Injury